richardcalahan/ruby_array_find_consecutive/README.md

-## Ruby C extension for Array#find_consecutive
+## C extension for Ruby: Array#find_consecutive

 ### Description

-`Array#find_consecutive` is a Ruby C extension.
+`Array#find_consecutive` is a C extension for Ruby.
 It returns an array of non-overlapping arrays of consecutive numbers for `self` for a given interval.
 If no interval argument is provided the default is 1.
 That's a mouthful, so perhaps an example will help.

 ### Usage